Spectral representations of topological groups and near-openly generated groups: Introduction

-It follows from Section 2 that near-openly generated groups can be described as dense subgroups of the limits of almost continuous $\sigma$-spectra of topological groups and continuous nearly open homomorphisms (not necessarily factorizing).
+It follows from the results of \S\ 2 that near-openly generated groups can be described as dense subgroups of the limits of almost continuous $\sigma$-spectra of topological groups and continuous nearly open homomorphisms (not necessarily factorizing).
 At the same time, near-openly generated groups are exactly the groups whose underlying spaces are almost limits of almost continuous $\sigma$-spectra with skeletal bonding maps (such spaces are called skeletally generated spaces~\cite{v}).

-We also establish an external characterization of near-openly generated groups (see Section 2 for the definitions of $\pi$-regular and regular embeddings). \begin{Main1Theorem} The following are equivalent for a topological group $G$: \begin{itemize} \item[(1)] $G$ is near-openly generated; \item[(2)] $G$ is topologically isomorphic to a subgroup of a product of second countable topological groups and any such an embedding is $\pi$-regular; \item[(3)] $G$ is topologically isomorphic to a subgroup of a product of second countable topological groups and any such an embedding is regular. \end{itemize} \end{Main1Theorem}
+We also establish characterization of near-openly generated groups using their isomorphic embeddings in products of second countable topological groups (see \S\ 2 for the definitions of $\pi$-regular and regular embeddings).

+{\rm THEOREM~\ref{Main1}.} The following are equivalent for a topological group $G$: \begin{itemize} \item[(1)] $G$ is near-openly generated; \item[(2)] $G$ is topologically isomorphic to a subgroup of a product of second countable topological groups and any such an embedding is $\pi$-regular; \item[(3)] $G$ is topologically isomorphic to a subgroup of a product of second countable topological groups and any such an embedding is regular. \end{itemize}

-The paper is organized as follows.
-Section 2 contains a preliminary information about $\mathrm{I}$-favorable and skeletally generated spaces.
-Section 3 contains the proofs of Theorem~\ref{Main}, Theorem~\ref{Main1} and Theorem~\ref{local} mentioned above.
-We also provide the main properties of near-openly generated groups and some examples of such groups.
-The last Section 4 contains some necessary information about spectra and $\sigma$-lattices.
+The paper is organized as follows. \S\ 2 contains a preliminary information about $\mathrm{I}$-favorable and skeletally generated spaces. \S\ 3 contains the proofs of Theorem~\ref{Main}, Theorem~\ref{Main1} and Theorem~\ref{local} mentioned above.
+We also provide the main properties of near-openly generated groups and examples of such groups.
+The last \S\ 4 contains necessary information about spectra and $\sigma$-lattices.
 Proposition~\ref{lemmain} is a spectral theorem of the form spectrum--lattice.
 The idea is similar to the classical spectral theorem for factorizing spectra~\cite{Chi} and the theorem on intersection of lattices~\cite{sc1}.
 We also provide a spectral representation of $\mathbb R$-factorizable groups~\cite{tk91}.

 All spaces are assumed to be Tychonoff and the maps are continuous.
-For information about topological groups and spectra see~\cite{ArTk} and \cite{Chi}, respectively.
+For information about topological groups and spectra see~\cite{ArTk} and~\cite{Chi}, respectively.